rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

 # Final Thoughts on React Starter Projects

 Many educators closed the gap of teaching modern React for many years.
 While the old documentation still taught React Class Components as first-class citizen, other learning materials such as books, videos or courses had to fill the gap for years (2019 - 2023).

-Whereas many educators would probably endorse an easier starting point for React beginners, the new "Start a New React Project" section in the React documentation instead throws lots of React beginners under the bus.
+Whereas many educators would probably endorse an easier starting point for React beginners (until there is more stability with RSC/Next and a more streamlined/integrated learning experience), the new "Start a New React Project" section in the React documentation instead places lots of React beginners in a difficult position.

 * What happened: Beginners asking about React in the past where pointed towards the old documentation; but told to use Function Components with Hooks instead.
 * What may happen: Beginners asking about React are pointed towards the new documentation; but will be told to use Vite instead of Next.

-Personally, as an educator in the space since 2017, I have been caught by surprise too, because I always stuck to the principal of *teaching one thing and teaching it well*.
-Even though Vite was advocated by many as the simplest starting point, which would fit to staying true to React's core, the final recommendation feels more like pushing the framework and SSR agenda to its limits.

 In conclusion though, I am happy for the React team shipping the new documentation.
 It was about time, but seeing this tremendous effort made it worth waiting for it.
-However, it came with lots of discussions specifically around the choices of React starter projects and the long term vision of where React (and Next) is(/are) headed.
-Even though everyone knew implictly that SSR and frameworks are getting more relevant for modern React, it was still a surprise for many not seeing Vite as the simplest way to create a React project from the ground; which would help after all more React beginners to enter this great community.
+However, it came with lots of discussions specifically around the choices of React starter projects.

+Even though everyone knew implictly that SSR and frameworks are becoming the priority for modern React, it was still a surprise for many not seeing Vite as the simplest way to create a React project from the ground (at least in 2023).
+It may have been a different story in 2024, when all fundamentals (availability of an interagted React/Next tutorial for beginners, stability of Next13/RSX, focus on RSC-first applications) would be there, but shipping this shift in "how to create a new React applicacation" with the new documentation seemed rushed.

+Form a solo developer perspective, I am hyped where this server-side adventure takes us.
+However, I feel with the beginners starting to learn React right now, hence this blog post for giving a more diverse set of options to start a new React project.